julian425/amazing-octopus-26b35/content/pages/index.md

   - section_id: services
     type: section_grid
     title: What We Do
-    subtitle: Contact me if you need our servi
+    subtitle: Contact me if you need my help
     col_number: two
     is_numbered: true
     grid_items: